-The Company generated positive cash flow from operations of \$16.4 million during YTD Q4 2022 which resulted from cash flows from operating activities improving greatly over the prior period following the start of commercial production at the San Albino mine on July 1, 2021.
+The Company generated positive cash flow from operations of \$1.4 million during Q1 2023 which resulted from cash flows from operating activities improving over the prior period.
+This was primarily driven by the decrease in the exploration expenditures as the drilling program at the Las Conchitas area was coming to an end as the Company prepares the data to develop the resource model.

-The cash used in investing activities during YTD Q4 2022 relates to deferred stripping, the acquisition of land and the development activities at the San Albino Property in Nicaragua including the purchase of equipment.
+The cash used in investing activities during Q1 2023 relates to the acquisition of land and the development activities at the San Albino Property in Nicaragua including the purchase of equipment.